Netflix to Open U.S. Production Hub in Albuquerque, Touting $1 Billion in Business Over Next 10 Years

 Previous Netflix productions in New Mexico include limited series “Godless,” Adam Sandler’s “The Ridiculous Six” and “Longmire.”

-ABQ Studios, Netflix’s future home in Albuquerque, comprises eight sound stages — including four 24,000-square-foot stages that open up to a massive 48,000 sq. ft. shooting space — as well as production offices, mill space and a back lot.
+ABQ Studios, Netflix’s future home in Albuquerque, comprises eight sound stages — including four 24,000-square-foot stages that can open up to a 48,000-square-foot shooting space — as well as production offices, mill space and a back lot.
 Major productions filmed in part at ABQ Studios include four seasons of “Breaking Bad,” Marvel’s “The Avengers,” Disney’s “The Lone Ranger” and “Sicario.”

+This summer, Netflix announced its first European production hub, in Madrid, Spain, targeting Spanish-language productions.